 © Corinthian Gulf | used by permission

 Want some exotic pleasure?
-Here’s what you need:
+This sign by the road will tell you what you need:

 © Globe Trodden | used by permission

 Looking to rent chairs for a big expat bash in your garden?
 You can’t go wrong with these: